Understanding Bond Returns

 This is essentially the chance that interest rates will rise, and the bonds you own will be worth less in the future.
 As a bond’s time until maturity lengthens, the effects of interest rate movements on them increase.

-A half-percent increase in rates will hurt a twenty-year bond a lot more than a three-month bond, and investors need to be compensated for taking on this risk.
-Otherwise, you would just keep rolling over one-month treasury bills.
+A half-percent increase in rates will impact a twenty-year bond a lot more than a three-month bond, and investors need to be compensated for taking on this risk.
+Otherwise, you would keep rolling over one-month Treasury bills.

-What’s really interesting about interest rate risk is that you can see exactly how much you are being compensated for it.
+What’s interesting about interest rate risk is that you can see exactly how much you are being compensated for it.
 The compensation is the yield curve.
-We can plot out what the difference in expected return is between any combination of bonds you want and then decide if the additional return is worth it to take on the additional risk.
+We can plot out the difference in expected return between any combination of bonds you want and then decide if the additional return is worth taking on the additional risk.

-Normally – though not always – we have an upward-sloping yield curve (like the one we looked at earlier).
-This means you have a higher expected annual return on a twenty-year bond than you do on a one-year bond.
+Normally – though not always – we have an upward-sloping yield curve.
+This means you have a higher expected annual return on a twenty-year bond than a one-year bond.
 If there were no interest rate risk, then – at least to a first approximation – you would have roughly the same expected annual return on a one-year bond and a twenty-year bond.

 Default Risk

-If interest rate risk is pretty easy to understand, default risk is even easier.
-It’s the risk that the bond issuer won’t pay you back.
+Default risk is the risk that the bond issuer won’t pay you back.
 When you hear people talk about credit ratings of companies or governments, this is what those ratings are measuring – how likely they are to pay bondholders back.
 Measuring this is not quite as clean or straightforward as interest rate risk, but we can tease it out pretty well.

-If we’re worried that someone isn’t likely to pay us back, we demand a higher interest rate when we loan them money.
-It’s exactly the same for bonds (essentially, a bond is just a loan – it’s just for more money, and there are more contracts involved).
+If we’re worried that someone will not pay us back, we demand a higher interest rate when we loan them money.
+It’s the same for bonds (essentially, a bond is just a loan – it’s just for more money, and there are more contracts involved).

-Let’s say the US government and K-Mart both issue ten-year bonds today.
-The government’s interest rate would likely be a lot lower than K-Mart would have to offer to raise the same amount of money.
-I feel very comfortable saying the US government will be around in ten years to pay me back, but I feel a lot less sure about K-Mart.
+Let’s say the US government and Intel both issue ten-year bonds today.
+The government’s interest rate would likely be a lot lower than the rate Intel would have to offer to raise the same amount of money.
+I feel very comfortable saying the US government will be around to pay me back in ten years, but I feel less sure about Intel.

 But let’s take this one step further.
-Let’s say we have a situation where, because the bonds were issued at different times, we have two bonds with the same maturity and coupon from the US government and K-Mart.
-In this situation, you would still not be as comfortable holding the K-Mart bond.
+Let’s say we have a situation where, because the bonds were issued at different times, we have two bonds with the same maturity and coupon from the US government and Intel.
+In this situation, you would still not be as comfortable holding the Intel bond.

-There’s always the chance that K-Mart will default on its obligations (there’s a chance the US Treasury could default, but it’s pretty remote), and you need to be compensated for that as an investor.
-The K-Mart bond has to promise a higher expected return to get you to prefer it over the US government bond.
-That additional return is achieved by not paying as much for the K-Mart bond.
+There’s always the chance that Intel will default on its obligations (there’s a chance the US Treasury could default, but it’s pretty remote), and you need to be compensated for that as an investor.
+The Intel bond has to promise a higher expected return to get you to prefer it over the US government bond.
+Not paying as much for the Intel bond achieves that additional return.

 So now that we have the three sources of bond returns and two bond risk factors, what do we do with this?
-It’s great to be able to model out bond returns and draw pretty diagrams, but how does that impact you?
+It’s great for modeling out bond returns and drawing pretty diagrams, but how does that impact you?
 What does it mean for your financial plan?
 What does it mean for how you should use bonds in your portfolio?

 The Role of Bonds in Your Portfolio